 Using the Spyder plugin

-In this article, you'll learn how to access all the features in Kite for Spyder.
+In this article, you'll learn how to access all the features in Kite for Spyder (4.0 and later).
 Kite is an AI-powered completions engine that runs entirely locally on your machine.

-Please note that Kite is available only in Spyder beta builds right now.
-Please install Spyder's development build and refer to Spyder's Github repo for further installation instructions.
+Please note that Kite is available only in Spyder 4.0 and later.
+It's easiest to install Spyder 4 via Anaconda.
+Alternatively, please refer to Spyder's Github repo for alternative installation instructions.

 The only prerequisites are that you have Kite Engine running and have chosen Kite as your Spyder completions provider.
 Here are steps to do so: